A-lily/A-lily.github.io/index.md

   Deep Learning

  I am now working on my final project in the field of healthcare using Multi-Modal Methods Computer Vision and Natural Language Processing technique like handwriting OCR (optical character recognition) based on medical records.
-However, there are a lot of challenges in handwriting OCR and more to be done in OCR in general addin the fact that I am working with raw data.
+However, there are a lot of challenges in handwriting OCR and more to be done in OCR in general adding the fact that I am working with raw data.